bekwam/bekwam-jdbc-user-storage-spi/README.md

 # Installation

 To install the Bekwam JDBC SPI, run a `mvn clean install` from the top level of the bekwam-jdbc-user-storage-spi [project in GitHub](https://github.com/bekwam/bekwam-jdbc-user-storage-spi).
 Copy the bekwam-jdbc-user-storage-spi-1.0.jar JAR into the Keycloak /providers folder.

+The JDBC driver used by the SPI will also need to be copied into the /providers folder.
+This is a JAR file like postgresql-42.6.0.jar or ojdbc11.jar.

 Rebuild Keycloak or if evaluating, use `bin/kc.sh start-dev`.

 # Configuration